ironbay/harpoon/README.md

 end
 ```

-Any application referencing this module can inject their own middleware or mock certain functions in the module
+Any application referencing this module can inject their own middleware or mock certain functions in the module via Fisherman

 ```elixir
 config :harpoon, %{